SWAG Craze Tour Solid Review

 The Cons

-- • Conservative .030 differential limits total hook
+- • Conservative .030 differential means limited total hook on heavier oil

 Who Is This Ball For?